Cultural impact of Harry Styles: Fandom

 Styles has been known for his protective relationship with his fans, stalwartly defending them in his interviews.
 When asked in a 2017 interview with Rolling Stone about his young female fanbase and if he is worried about proving credibility to an older crowd, he stated, "They're our future. [...]
 Teenage-girl fans – they don't lie.
 If they like you, they're there.
 They don't act 'too cool'.
 They like you, and they tell you".
 Publications such as Billboard, Vice, Teen Vogue, Vox, and Refinery29 praised Styles for his support.
 Time labelled his comment as a "powerful message about young women", and Kaitlyn Tiffany of The Guardian said he drove the "cultural change" towards respecting young women's passions for music.
 Jenessa Williams of the University of Leeds believed that Styles's quote has been "eulogized in contemporary fan canon" as a watershed moment where the purchasing power of fangirls became too visible for musical misogynists to ignore due to his support.

 Stevie Leigh of the University of Cincinnati said "the saturated presence of women-identified fans in the Harry Styles fandom facilitated lesbian and bisexual identification" and allowed for the exploration of ideas around compulsory heterosexuality.
 Allyson Gross of the University of London compared the relationship of the fans with Styles to that of Ernesto Laclau's "the people" and the populist leader, who united the differences among them through an equivalential chain of signification.
-In a 2022 study, Janey Umback of the University of Iowa found that research participants unanimously agreed that their involvement in Styles's fan groups had resulted in an increased awareness of social and political inequality.
+In a 2022 study, Janey Umback of Curtin University found that research participants unanimously agreed that their involvement in Styles's fan groups had resulted in an increased awareness of social and political inequality.

 Since One Direction's early years, a group of shipping conspiracy theorist fans, often called "Larries", have been dedicated to proving that Styles and Louis Tomlinson, name blended as "Larry Stylinson", are secretly a couple that has been closeted by a homophobic music industry.
 In 2016, Voxs Aja Romano deemed the group "one of the largest elements of the One Direction fandom, which itself is one of the largest fandoms on the internet".
 Academics Clare Southerton and Hannah McCann connected them to phenomena like queer reading and slash fiction.
 The theory, mainly proliferated on social media, has led to online bullying and harassment of Styles's and Tomlinson's friends, family, and partners.